ADD CONDITION

 Additional Clinical Information

-For adults and children aged 5 years and older, the recommended administration involves dissolving 2 drops (one at a time) slowly in the mouth, with the option to repeat every 2 hours as needed.
-For children under 5 years, the administration should be determined by a physician.
+The medication is administered orally.
+For adults and children aged 5 years and older, the recommended dosage is to dissolve 2 drops (one at a time) slowly in the mouth, with the option to repeat every 2 hours as needed.
+For children under 5 years, the dosage should be determined by a physician.

 Drug Information (PDF)